bytebase/bytebase.com/content/docs/get-started/step-by-step/register-accounts.md

 After deploying Bytebase successfully, you need to register accounts for your team members.

-## Register an admin account
+## Create the first admin account

-The first registered account after deployment will be granted a **Workspace Owner** role.
+The first registered account after deployment is the admin account and will be granted a **Workspace Owner** role.

 ![bb-welcome-page](/content/docs/get-started/step-by-step/register-accounts/bb-welcome-page.webp)